-5 Ways to Get Your Car Ready for Winter
+5 Ways to Get Your Vehicle Ready for Winter

 It’s no secret that winter’s cold temps and unpredictable conditions can wreak havoc on a vehicle.
 Getting your car ready for the winter ahead can help you save on costly repairs and keep you from being stranded in less-than-ideal circumstances.
 Even if you live in a more temperate climate without snow and ice, the change of seasons is always a good time to have your vehicle checked and serviced.
 Here’s what you need to do to get your vehicle ready for winter:

-Change the Oil – Start the season with a fresh oil change and continue having it changed at recommended intervals.
+Start the season with a fresh oil change and continue to change it at recommended intervals.
 If you live in a cold climate, winter weight oil can help keep the engine running smoothly and minimize rough starts.